kwnskim/InTiCAR/README.md

-# InTiCoHR
+# InTiCoR

-We developed a network analysis method to find Inter-Tissue Communicators from Heterogeneous network by Random walk with Restart (InTiCoHR).
+We developed a network analysis method to find Inter-Tissue Communicators from heterogeneous network by Random walk with Restart (InTiCoR).

 This repository shares a executable tool to run InTiCOHR for the user's choice of network, inter-tissue communicators, and genes of interest (e.g. disease genes).